continuouspipe/remote-environment-client/README.md

 ### DEFAULT_CONTAINER

-This is an optional setting, if provided this will be used by the `ssh`, `watch` and `resync` commands.
+This is an optional setting, if provided this will be used by the `ssh`, `watch` and `resync` commands as the container you ssh onto, watch for file changes or resync with respectively unless you provide an alternative container to the command.
 It is the docker-compose  service name for the container that you need to provide, it may be called something like `web` or `app`.

 ### KEEN_WRITE_KEY, KEEN_PROJECT_ID and KEEN_EVENT_COLLECTION

-These are only needed if you want to log usage stats using https://keen.io/.
+These are only needed if you want to log usage stats using [https://keen.io/].

 ### ANYBAR_PORT

 This is only needed if you want to get [AnyBar](https://github.com/tonsky/AnyBar) notifications.
-A value needs to be provided, even if you want to use the default port of 1738, as the notification are not sent when no port number is provided.
+A value needs to be provided, even if you want to use the default port of 1738, as the notifications are not sent when no port number is provided.

 ### Kubernetes settings